 Find someone to create an engaging infographic for you on sites like Fiverr, Freelancer and Guru.com.

-Once created, as well as sharing on social media and incorporating back into your blog post, there are multiple websites you can then post that infographic to and gain some useful backlinks and additional traffic—here's a list of 40.
+Once created, as well as sharing on social media and incorporating back into your blog post, there are multiple websites you can then submit that infographic to and gain some useful backlinks and additional traffic—here's a list of several.

 It's unlikely you're going to want to—or be able to—publish content to every site on this list.

 But it does give you a wide range of possibilities to maximize your exposure, visibility and results by getting your content into as many channels as possible through content amplification, including repurposing that content.